 (183 x 52)

 So the best features of this Big Agnes Insulated AXL Trail Boss Air Sleeping Pad are its durable fabric and its packed size.
 It is warm enough for 3-season use.
 This is an excellent hiking item but the price is steep, so if you are on a budget you might want to check the alternatives given in the comparison table above.
+I have added it to my list with best inflatable sleeping pads.

 Note that this is not a sponsored text, and I am not paid by the brand.
 What do you think about this sleeping pad?
 Any experience with it?
 Please share your thoughts, there is a comment box below.